MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 If you publish a person's Personal Information to an outside service or third-party through your extension or the metadata, but the person whose information is being shared is not a user of your extension:

 1. You must obtain express written consent to publish that Personal Information.

 1. You must permit the person whose information is shared to withdraw that consent at any time.

 1. Your privacy policy must clearly disclose that you may collect personal information in this manner.

 1. If required by applicable law you must delete the Personal Information of any individual upon request, including individuals whose information you collect in this manner.

 1. If your extension provides users with access to another person's Personal Information, this requirement also applies.

 ###### 1.5.5 Transmit information securely

 Your extension must only use modern and secure cryptography methods to collect, store, or transmit Personal Information.

-Developers must not publicly disclose any financial or payment information related to their extension or its users.
+You must not publicly disclose any financial or payment information related to your extension or its users.

-Developers must not publicly disclose any authentication information related to their extension or its users.
+You must not publicly disclose any authentication information related to your extension or its users.

-In the event of a security breach involving financial or payment information or authentication information, developers must immediately inform affected users and entities, including applicable authorities, and must also take necessary steps to address the breach.
+In the event of a security breach involving financial or payment information or authentication information, you must immediately inform affected users and entities, including applicable authorities, and must also take necessary steps to address the breach.

 ###### 1.5.6 Highly sensitive information